kettil/react-fluxrx/README.md

 ```

 ## Introduction

+A description of all modules and the API can be found under [Documents](./documents).

 In the [example folder](./example) there are two example projects, one a [simple application](./example/todomvc) and one [with AJAX](./example/todomvc-ajax/).